The target area is marked in red (the other major targets are circled with green).

 At some point in time, the decorative elements of the bridge were removed.

-This was constructed using reinforced concrete and was fitted with safety gates on either side.
+The concrete and steel construction was fitted with safety gates on either side.

 An pre-WW2 aerial view of the two aqueducts that cross the River Ems.